cocos/cocos-docs/en/advanced-topics/engine-customization.md

 If you only need to make some adjustments based on the current version, Then you can modify it based on the builtin Cocos2d-x-lite engine of Cocos Creator.
 Same as get JavaScript engine: click **Open App** in the upper right corner of the Creator Editor, and then copy the builtin **cocos2d-x** directory to another local paths.

-If you want to get the latest version that is currently under development, you need to download it from the github repo specified above. please make sure you get the cocos2d-x-lite engine repo from the link on top of this article.
+If you want to get the latest version that is currently under development, you need to first fork or clone the original version of the cocos2d-x-lite engine from github.
+Please make sure you get the cocos2d-x-lite engine repo from the link on top of this article.
 Same as JavaScript engine, you need to make sure cocos2d-x-lite repo is on correct branch.

 ### 2.2 Initialize